slb6968/Encyclopedia-Brown/README.md

 # Encyclopedia-Brown
-a resources for world travelers to learn, explore, and communicate
+a resource for world travelers to learn, explore, and communicate